MSWulbers/Big-Tech-Attitudes/README.md

-# Big-Tech-Evaluation
+# Big-Tech-Attitudes
-Code associated with the paper "Fantastic Four or Uncanny Collective?
+Code associated with the MSc Dissertation "Fantastic Four or Uncanny Collective?
 The Public’s Evaluation of Big Tech Companies in the Times of an alleged ‘Techlash’ ".

 ## Content